Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: Acknowledgements

 \section{Acknowledgements}

-B. Pei and L. Feng were supported by National Natural Science Foundation (NSF) of China under Grant No. 12172285 and the Fundamental Research Funds for the Central Universities.
-Y. Xu was supported by the NSF of China under Grant No. U2441204.
+Y. Xu was supported by the National Natural Science Foundation (NSF) of China under Grant No. U2441204.
+B. Pei and L. Feng were supported by NSF of China under Grant No. 12172285 and Fundamental Research Funds for the Central Universities.

 {\Alph{section}.\arabic{theorem}}